Education and training

 Why go to High School in the US?

-There are many different reasons why High School in the US might be a good idea for you.
+There are many different reasons why High School in the USA might be a good idea for you.

-Whether it’s sporting dreams, academic ambitions or the desire for a different experience after school, a stay at the American version of a high school may give you what you need.
+Whether it’s athletic dreams, academic ambitions or the desire for a different experience after elementary school, a stay at the American version of a high school might give you what you need.

 The opportunity to practice sport at a high level